 - Leave the man alone to avoid an issue

 By taking a stand on the issue and removing the customer, United is standing up for all good customers who play by the rules.
-After all, how many of us like to be negatively effected just because someone else is being stubborn.
+After all, how many of us like to be negatively affected just because someone else is being stubborn.
 But on the other hand, many customers reported being disturbed as the man was removed from the plane.
 So is it better to inconvenience cooperative customers over having them be present to witness such an event?

 The rule of thumb is the customer is always right (even when they are wrong), but how far should you take this?
 A business is only as good as its processes.
 It’s these processes that allow us to live our lives rather than having to handle everything ourselves; customer service is no exception.
-But failing to give the customer their way can impact your lifestyle, fighting with them requires your attention, where as just letting have their way allows you to stay out in the sun a bit longer.
+But failing to give the customer their way can impact your lifestyle, fighting with them requires your attention, whereas just letting them have their way allows you to stay out in the sun a bit longer.

 With the United situation, what do you think is the right course of action?
 Removing the passenger and sticking to your policy, or bending the rules?
 If you give them their way are you worried that similar actions might continue, eventually breaking your established processes and forcing you to get involved?
-Do you have a team who has your back so you don’t have to worry about these thing yourself?
+Do you have a team who has your back so you don’t have to worry about

 Here at Lifestyle Workweek we know the importance of lifestyle and focus on curating processes so that things can run as smoothly as possible on their own.
 We even have an ebook on automation to help your business run successfully on its own, which you can download right here.
 We aren’t guaranteeing it will prevent you from ever having a customer issue, but it will definitely make your life easier and free up your time.